 This tutorial shows you how to setup the first Domain Controller (new AD DS Forest) using Powershell.
-For this tutorial, Windows Server 2016 Standard Edition without Desktop Experience has been used.
+For this tutorial, Windows Server 2016 Standard Edition without Desktop Experience has been used , but it can also be used for Windows Server 2019 en 2022.
 This edition was known as Core Edition in previous Windows Server editions.

 Additionally, install a Certificate Authority, Certificate Authority Web Enrollment or DHCP service on the server.

 To configure the network adapter and change the hostname using Powershell, use this tutorial:

 Log in as Administrator.
 A Command Shell is shown.
 Type ‘powershell’ and hit enter.

 To install the Active Directory Domain Services, use the Install-WindowsFeature cmdlet.

 In this example, a new forest will be created by creating a new root-domain.
 The name of the root-domain will also be the name of the Forest.
 The root-domainname will be ‘lab01.local’, and DNS will be installed on the domain controller.
 The Domain- and Forest Functional level will be set to Windows Server 2016 (7) and reboot the server after the installation.
 If there is already a separate DNS server/appliance, e.g. Infoblox, the ‘InstallDns’ parameter should be set to false (-InstallDns:$false).

 Install-ADDSForest -DomainName "lab01.local" -DomainMode 7 -ForestMode 7 -InstallDns -NoRebootOnCompletion:$false -SafeModeAdministratorPassword (Get-Credential 'SafeModeAdministratorPassword').Password

 After the reboot you have a fully functional domain controller.